 The up to 20 selected candidates will receive detailed information about the next steps, including how to pay the program fees, materials to prepare, and the onboarding process for the program.

-Candidates who don’t make it into the final selection will be kept on a waitlist in case any of the finalists must withdraw their participation.
+Shortlisted candidates who don’t make it into the final selection may be offered a waitlist spot to be considered in case any of the finalists must withdraw their participation.

 During the 120 min virtual Assessment Center, shortlisted candidates will be assessed on their collaboration, teamwork, and communication skills.
-Invitations to the Assessment Center will be sent to suited candidates 5-7 days prior to the session.
+Invitations to the Assessment Center will be sent to suited candidates at least one week prior to the session.

 In April, selected participants will be added to the respective platforms and communication channels deployed throughout the program.
 They will also receive initial onboarding instructions and will be asked to complete an assessment survey to provide further details about their work, project, and expertise.

 Starting April, participants embark on the collaborative learning journey to (a) build capacity at the personal level, (b) pivot transformative potential at the project level, and (c) converge networks for social change at the collective level.